raganwald/javascript-allonge-six/manuscript/markdown/Functions/closures.md

     })();
     // bottom of the file

 The effect is to insert a new, empty environment in between the global environment and your own functions: `{x: 1, '..': {'..': `*global environment*`}}`.
-As we'll see when we discuss mutable state, this helps to prevent programmers from accidentally changing the global state that is shared by code in every file when they use the [let keyword](#let) properly.
+As we'll see when we discuss mutable state, this helps to prevent programmers from accidentally changing the global state that is shared by all code in the program.